rixcian/encrypted-electron-store/README.md

 );
 ```

-Use `useEncryptedStore()` hook wherever you want in your React project.
+Use the `useEncryptedStore()` hook wherever you want in your React project.

 ```typescript
 // e.g. App.tsx/jsx